gabxap/youtube_cloud/README.md

 ### Encoding Files into Videos

-Follow these steps to encode your files into a video format:

 1. **Prepare Your File**: Make sure the file you want to encode is saved on your computer and you know its path.

 2. **Open the Terminal**: Navigate to the directory where you have installed YouTube Cloud.